 The herbal anti-microbial supplements used for methane are different from those used for hydrogen, so it is important that the test looks at both gases.

-2. Is the SIBO test using lactulose or glucose to detect SIBO?
+2. Is the SIBO test using lactulose, glucose or fructose to detect SIBO?

 10g lactulose is my go to substrate to use in testing because it picks up the majority of the small intestine.
 If a client does a SIBO test and it comes back negative, but I have a strong suspicion of SIBO I will then test glucose next, as glucose picks up SIBO in the upper part of the digestive tract.
 A glucose test alone won’t necessarily tell us what is going on in that lower part of the small intestine.